Siistikissa/spedenspelit/README.md

 This was a group projekt.
-I was responsible for SpedenSpelit.ino file
+I was mainly responsible for SpedenSpelit.ino file